 There are paid and free themes.
 StoreFront is a free WooCommerce-recommended theme.
 Let’s choose that.
 You can select a different theme if you wish after the set-up as well.

 After you choose the theme click on continue with my active theme.
 Then you will be prompted to the following screen.

 Now, We can add products, add payment methods, set up tax, set up shipping, and personalize your store.
 But, before we go further you can check how many pages are automatically created by WooCommerce.
 Click on pages on the Dashboard.
 Note, there are five pages.

 Create product category

 Now, it is time to add products.
-However, before we add any products weekend calculates the products into categories. for example, if you have a small pizza restaurant you may have pizza answer category soda as a category and ND chicken wings as category etc. therefore, we will add pizza as a category.
+However, before we add any products weekend calculates the products into categories. for example, if you have a small pizza restaurant you may have pizza answer category soda as a category and ND chicken wings as a category etc. therefore, we will add pizza as a category.

 Create product categories click on products and go to categories.

 Products -> Categories

 For the new category, add the following data